 Teeth-whitening pens usually have small brushes at the tip, similar to many lip glosses and under-eye concealers you'll see on the market.
 Unlike whitening trays and strips, this allows you to "paint" the gel formula directly onto your teeth in an even coat.

 Number of Uses

 When browsing teeth-whitening pens, check how many uses each tube offers.
 While they're all roughly the same size, some pens come with a bit more gel than others.
 Additionally, some contain higher concentrations of the active ingredient, so you don't need to use as much.
 Keep this in mind to get the most bang for your buck.

 Bleaching your teeth with an at-home treatment, like a whitening pen, is generally safe.
 As mentioned above, most options on the market contain either carbamide peroxide (a combination of urea and hydrogen peroxide) or just hydrogen peroxide.
-Depending on the concentration, these active ingredients might cause some sensitivity, but they're both considered safe for humans, even if you ingest a small amount.
+Depending on the concentration, these active ingredients might cause some sensitivity, but they're generally considered safe for teeth whitening.